ECE4180-Project/Baby-Monitor/README.md

-sudo apt-get install python3-flask sudo apt-get install pydub sudo apt-get install pyaudio
+sudo apt-get install python3-flask sudo apt-get install pydub sudo apt-get install pyaudio sudo apt-get install openssl

 ```
-- After installation is complete, generate a Secure Socket Layer (SSL).
+- After installation is complete, create a SSL certificate and key using openssl.
 Type in the line below, and follow the instructions.
 ```
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout -key.pem -days 365
 ```
-- When the Secure Sockets Layer is generated, run the server using the command below.
+- When the SSL certificate and key are generated, run the server using the command below.
 ```
 flask run --cert=cert.pem --key=key.pem --host=0.0.0.0
 ```